Parenting

 That said, these are theoretical benefits.
 No scientific evidence exists that breast milk clears or prevents baby acne.
 At best, it may soothe your baby’s skin, but it isn’t a proven treatment.

-What to do if you want to try breast milk on baby acne?
+How to apply breast milk on baby acne?

-If you check with your pediatrician and decide to use breast milk for your baby’s acne, here are some gentle tips:
+If you check with your pediatrician and decide to apply breast milk to your baby’s acne, here are some gentle tips:

-- Use fresh milk: Use milk that’s been expressed just before applying; avoid using milk that’s been stored for a long time.
+- Use fresh milk: Use milk that’s been expressed just before applying; avoid using milk that’s been stored.

-- Clean hands & clean tools: Always wash your hands thoroughly, and use a clean cotton swab or pad.
+- Clean hands & clean tools: Wash your hands thoroughly, and use a clean cotton swab or pad.

 - Test a small patch first: Apply to a tiny area for a day or so, and watch for any worsening or irritation.
 As Dr. Hannah notes, “What parents sometimes notice is that breast milk contact on the skin can soothe or, in other cases, slightly irritate depending on how the skin reacts.“